 When you bring a personal injury claim, there’s a good chance that the court is going to ask you to attend a mediation session.
 A mediation session requires the parties to the case to meet with the help of a trained facilitator.
 The parties explore possibilities for reaching a voluntary agreement to resolve the case.

 Mediation can be a beneficial route for many injury cases.
-Understanding the specifics of mediation can ensure you and your Las Vegas personal injury lawyer are on the same page when you do go to mediation.
+Understanding the specifics of mediation can ensure you and your Las Vegas personal injury law firm are on the same page when you do go to mediation.

 What Is Mediation?

 According to Nevada’s Alternative Dispute Resolution rules, mediation is a process where a neutral third person encourages and facilitates the resolution of a legal dispute.

 In a mediation session, an unbiased person who’s not involved in the case works with both parties to try to find common ground.
 They try to help the parties agree to resolve the case on terms they create.